orcasdli/SMCinROS/README.md

 # SMCinROS

-Realize closed-loop control for mobile robots with sliding mode control in ROS.
+Realize closed-loop control for mobile robots with sliding mode control (SMC) in ROS.
 We assume that the mobile robot can already run standalone with '/cmd_vel' message.
-This project is used for sending desired motive commands to the mobile robot with measurement message of the robots.
-We assume the robot only moves forward for now in control loop.
+This project is used for sending desired motive commands to the mobile robot.The desired command is achieved from dealing with measured pose and target pose by SMC.
+We assume the robot only moves forward for now.

 It should work in Ubuntu 16.04 x64 with ROS Kinetic, along with Motive 1.8(NatNet 2.8).